BunsDev/solancn-ui/docs/architecture.md

 # Architecture

-This document provides a comprehensive overview of the SolancnUI architecture, explaining its core components, design patterns, and how the various parts of the system work together.
+This document provides a comprehensive overview of the solancn architecture, explaining its core components, design patterns, and how the various parts of the system work together.

 ## System Overview

-SolancnUI is a design system registry built with Next.js, Shadcn/ui, and Tailwind CSS.
+solancn is a design system registry built with Next.js, Shadcn/ui, and Tailwind CSS.
 It functions as a central repository for UI components, blocks, and design tokens that can be used across multiple Solana-related applications to ensure consistency and accelerate development.

 ## Core Technologies